[RFC] Incentives Detox Proposal

 4 Likes

 Below is the recording of the fifth call, the call’s transcript, and the chat log.
-You will also find notes on the topics/questions we discussed and a summary of the views expressed.
 In the fifth call, we had OpenBlock’s Labs present the dashboards they have created to track incentives.

 Recording - Liquidity Incentives Call #5 (25.9.2024)